kevinfengcs88/nvim/README.md

 - `;t` toggles the transparency plugin
 - To show current keymaps, use `:nmap`, `:vmap`, and `:imap` for normal, visual, and insert mode mappings, respectively
 - To show currently installed parsers for treesitter, use `:TSInstallInfo`
+- vim-surround enables very quick "surround" operations, like `ysiw` to surround a word with quotes or `ci"'` to replace double quotes with single quotes

 ## Installing dependencies + additional tools
 - `pip` is a requirement for lichess